 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this document.

-Impedance Track is a trademark of Texas Instruments. $I^2C$ is a trademark of Philips Electronics.
+Impedance Track, bqEASY are trademarks of Texas Instruments.
+IC is a trademark of Philips Electronics.